Graduate Student Academic Appeals

 Sometimes a student hits a bump in the road leading to a graduate degree.
 If that happens, an exception to university policy could help them complete their work.

-Graduate Student Academic Appeal Procedures
+Graduate Student Academic Exception Request Procedures

 - Extension of Incomplete when requests for extension are beyond the last day of classes of the semester following that in which the course was taught (summers excepted).